ansible/awx/docs/docsite/rst/userguide/overview.rst

 .. index::
    pair: features; inventory plugins

-Updated |at| to use the following inventory plugins from upstream collections if inventory updates are run with Ansible 2.9:
+Updated AWX to use the following inventory plugins from upstream collections if inventory updates are run with Ansible 2.9 and later:

 - amazon.aws.aws_ec2
 - community.vmware.vmware_vm_inventory